RivValtin/ffxivguide/telegraphs.md

 ### Stack Marker

-(Screenshot pending, appears as a thing circle with 4 arrows pointing inward, usually centered on a person)
+(Screenshot pending, appears as a thin circle with 4 arrows pointing inward, usually centered on a person)

 This marker means that the damage dealt by the attack will be split between everyone inside the circle.
 If it targets you then try to make it easy for people to get to you and don't move too much if you're already close to the boss.
+Some bosses have a multi-hit variation of this, in which case every hit is split separately and you need to remain stacked until it's over.

 In rare cases a small version of the same telegraph appears to indicate you should stack in a spot, even if it isn't specifically dealing damage.